Academic Policy and Procedures (with Annotations)

 Students are permitted one remediation attempt for the Integrated Pathophysiology courses (CPR, MBB, Endo-Repro, GI-N, MSK).
 This remediation attempt may be a repeat administration of a failed unit or summative exam or of a format that is at the discretion of the course director(s).
 If a student fails the remediation attempt, the NGY on CBase will be replaced by an F, and a grade of Fail will be recorded on the student’s official transcript.
 If a student fails a course, the student must retake the course either by taking a makeup course offered by an LCME accredited medical school or, if no comparable course is offered, by a design of the course director’s choosing.
 Successful remediation of a failed course will be indicated by replacement of the F with an F/P on the student’s record.
 Unsuccessful remediation will result in an invitation to meet with CAPP.

 Failure of two Phase I courses in any one academic year constitutes a failure of that academic year.
 A student who fails an academic year must repeat the year in its entirety.
 At CAPP’s discretion, any student who repeats an academic year may be exempted from re-taking courses in which the student scored at or above the class mean.
-Any student who has a record that displays a pattern of chronic failing academic performance will be invited to meet with CAPP and may be dismissed from the School of Medicine.
+Any student whose academic record displays a pattern of chronic failing academic performance will be invited to meet with CAPP and may be dismissed from the School of Medicine.

 5.5.2 Phase II & III